digital-services-act/transparency-database/resources/markdown/api-documentation.md

         "category": [
             "The category field is required."
         ],
-        "start_date": [
+        "application_date": [
-            "The start date field is required."
+            "The application date field is required."
         ],
         "decision_facts": [
             "The decision facts field is required."